 I’m the lead of the GPSD project, a service daemon that monitors GPS receivers on serial or USB ports and provides TPV (time-position-velocity) reports in a simple format on on a well-known Internet port.
 GPSD makes this job looks easy.
-But it’s not — oh, it’s decidedly not — and thereby hangs an entertaining tale of hacker ingenuity versus multiple layers of suck.
+But it’s not — oh, it’s decidedly not — and thereby hangs an entertaining tale… Continue reading Why GPSes suck, and what to do about it

 God Wants You Dead is an entertaining and subversive little book that reminded me of a well-known controversy in the translation of the Judeo-Christian Bible.
-Most educated people probably know that in Isaiah 7:14 it is prophesied that the Messiah will be born of an ‘almah’ of the House of David — and thereby hangs an ambiguity over which much ink and blood have been spilled.
+Most educated people probably know that in Isaiah 7:14 it is prophesied that the Messiah will be born of an ‘almah’ of the House of David — and thereby hangs… Continue reading Translation Errors

 Some months ago I wrote about the death of the hex-wargame hobby and the subsequent evolution of the Eurogame.
 In that posting, I expressed the hope that the popularity of Commands and Colors: Ancients and Memoir ’44 might herald a revival of the hex wargame.

 Several of my regular commenters have expressed interest in Battle For Wesnoth and my role in it.
 I’ll give a narrative summary of my role in the project, expanding on a comment I uttered a while back.